-Warrant Article #11 – Conservation Land Fund - $20,000 Approved!!
-The Conservation Commission is very grateful for the continued support of the town voters as we continue to fulfill our mission to promote the conservation, protection and sound management of Milford's natural resources for current and future generations.
+MISSION The Milford Conservation Commission promotes the conservation, protection and sound management of Milford's natural resources for current and future generations.

 Who We Are

 The seven members and several alternates of the conservation commission are volunteer citizens of Milford.
 We all have a common goal, to educate ourselves and the town's people to understand and appreciate the natural environment.
 We inventory, oversee and plan for the protection of the town's natural resources.
 These resources include the river and streams, the wetlands and wildlife, forests, trails and open space.
-Towns in New Hampshire were given the right by the state to form a conservation commission in 1963.
-Milford voted in 1968 to establish this commission as advisors to aid the other town boards, developers and landowners in the protection of the natural treasures in our town.
+The commission advises the other town boards, developers and landowners in the protection of the natural treasures in our town.